pjmlp/TownGL/Readme.md

 ### Building with Eclipse/ADT/CDT

 1. Start Eclipse;
-2. Use _import ????_ for adding the project into the workspace;
+2. Use _import existing project_ for adding the project into the workspace;
 3. Verify that you have a valid path for the NDK at _Preferences->Android->NDK_ settings panel;
 4. Switch to the CDT perspective
 5. Build the project
 6. Finally deploy it either to the emulator or plugged device

-Since the demo makes use of OpenGL ES 2.0, it will only work in the emulator if the requirements are fullfiled:
+Since the demo makes use of OpenGL ES, it will only work in the emulator if the requirements are fullfiled:

 - HAXM is installed
 - The emulator is configured with an Intel CPU